sliday/100K-1M-in-10Y/README.md

-# From $100k to $1M: A Practical Investment Journey
+# $100k → $1M in 10Y: A Practical Investment Journey

+*This guide was inspired by [this discussion](https://x.com/stas_kulesh/status/1875537324576317887) about the need for practical investment guidance after reaching initial financial independence.*

 ## Situation: The $100k Milestone